 This large site extends for approximately 960 meters along the bank of the Tittabawassee River (Appendix B).
 In 2000 a site datum was driven into the ground, which also serves as the beginning of Segments 1 East and 1 West.
 Wooden stakes were placed every hundred meters to the west, marking the beginning point of each segment (Sommer 2001:14).
 Because most, or all, of the stakes have been lost due to flooding and/or erosion, surface finds since 2002 have been plotted by GPS or have been given grid coordinates based on the Shovel Test grid set up in 2004 (Sommer 2005).
-The relatively high and steep riverbank was subject to moderate to severe erosion over much of the site area in 2005, 2006 and again in 2007, a situation that is likely to continue.
+The relatively high and steep riverbank was subject to moderate to severe erosion over much of the site area in 2005, 2006 and again in 2007.
+After noticing reduced erosion during the 2008 field season, moderate to severe erosion was again present in 2009.